Jon Morgan

 Governments give grants for a specified purpose or to specific groups of people.
 There are awards for small businesses led by women, minorities, immigrants, military veterans, and even felons.

 The downside of government grants is that there is usually a lot of competition for them.
-You will need to have a good business plan and present it well to stand out from the other applicants.
+A colleague of mine had to create a good business plan and present it well to stand out from the other applicants.

 6. Venture Capital